 Coercion

-Coercion, in the context of Sexual Misconduct, is unreasonable pressure for sexual activity.
+Coercion, in the context of sexual misconduct, is unreasonable pressure for sexual activity.
 Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
 When a person makes it objectively clear that they do not want to engage in sexual activity, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

 Consent